 Make a lava lamp with your preschooler, and your preschooler will love science experiments!
-I can’t promise that, but Henry has.

-Lava lamps are simple to make, too.
+Lava lamps are simple to make.
+Like crazy easy.

-- Vegetable oil [or get a clear oil]
+- Vegetable oil (or get a clear oil)

 - Food coloring of your choice

-- Clear container [the taller and skinnier, the better the effect]
+- Clear container (the taller and skinnier, the better the effect)

 - Drop in a few drops of food coloring

-- Add an Alka-Selzer Tablet [start with 1/4 or a half a tablet to begin with]
+- Add an Alka-Selzer Tablet, start with 1/4 or a half a tablet to begin with

 - Watch is fizz and bubble up to the top!

 We did three containers of lava lamps.
 Three different colors, for triple the lava fun!